dart-lang/site-www/src/_guides/language/effective-dart/design.md

 Library maintainers need the ability to evolve existing classes without breaking users.
-If you treat every class like it exposes an interface that users are free implement, then changing those classes becomes very difficult.
+If you treat every class like it exposes an interface that users are free to implement, then changing those classes becomes very difficult.
 That difficulty in turn means the libraries you rely on are slower to grow and adapt to new needs.

 To give the authors of the classes you use more leeway, avoid implementing implicit interfaces except for classes that are clearly intended to be